+4.4.3 Application Example 3: Connected drones and unmanned aerial vehicles

+Drones and unmanned aerial vehicles are becoming a key enabler of public safety activities.
+High resolution video feeds of a large area can be shared instantly with command centres using a high capacity IMT-2020 mobile network.
+These can deploy video analytics and other next generation policing tools to manage public safety situations proactively.
+Drone technology will improve situational awareness and response during incidents in a large way and be deployed more widely when IMT-2020 becomes available.

-4 Approaches for supporting broadband PPDR applications using IMT
+5 Approaches for supporting broadband PPDR applications using IMT

-4.1 IMT offers a high degree of flexibility for supporting broadband PPDR applications.
+5.1 IMT offers a high degree of flexibility for supporting broadband PPDR applications.
 In particular, there are a number of different approaches in relation to accommodating the broadband communications needs of PPDR agencies including: